thekhan1122/khan-skycard/README.md

 khan-skycard.js

-Create the folder /config/www/community/khan-skycard/ and place all 13 files inside it:release.
-Not available for this pre-release.
+Create the folder /config/www/community/khan-skycard/ and place all 13 files inside it.
 ## Sky Images
 The card needs 13 PNG files placed at: